yuny220/NAR-Former-V2/README.md

 # NAR-Former V2: Rethinking Transformer for Universal Neural Network Representation Learning

 This is the source code for paper:<br>
-NAR-Former: Neural Architecture Representation Learning towards Holistic Attributes Prediction

-This is the source code for paper:<br>
 [NAR-Former V2: Rethinking Transformer for Universal Neural Network Representation Learning](https://arxiv.org/abs/2306.10792)

 ## The link to the released files